-Management and the Board of Directors review the Group's business primarily by its two operating segments: reinsurance and insurance.
+Management and the Board of Directors review the Group's business primarily by its two principal segments: reinsurance and insurance.
 These segments are therefore deemed to be the Group's operating segments for the purposes of segmental reporting.
 Lines of business are underwritten within each operating segment.
-These lines of business written primarily, but not exclusively, on a reinsurance or insurance basis, are reported under the Head of Reinsurance and the Head of Insurance based on the products that they individually manage.
+These lines of business are written primarily, but not exclusively, on a reinsurance or insurance basis.